AgriLife/af4-college/readme.md

 ## Development Installation

 1. Copy this repo to the desired location.
-2. In your terminal, navigate to the plugin location 'cd /path/to/the/plugin'
+2. In your terminal, navigate to the plugin location 'cd /path/to/the/plugin'.
-3. Run "npm start" to configure your local copy of the repo, install dependencies, and build files
+3. Run "npm start" to configure your local copy of the repo, install dependencies, and build files for a production environment.
+4. Or, run "npm start -- develop" to configure your local copy of the repo, install dependencies, and build files for a development environment.

 ## Development Notes